 Note to teachers: You can give the same picture to two different groups.
 For example, if you have 5 groups you can use four pictures, with one being given to two different groups.
-This will allow you to open a discussion on different outcomes from the work of two groups, during the debriefing.
+This will Support to the Promotion of Cultural Diversity allow you to open a discussion on different outcomes from the work of two groups, during the debriefing.